tehbaconvr/Banana/README.md

 * `Teleport` - **Make a triangle with your thumbs and index fingers and peer through it** to initiate a teleport.
 Use your head to aim more finely.
 ### Multiplayer
 * `Boxing` - Better known as "punch mod", this allows the player to be punched around by others in the lobby.
 You can't be punched while touching the ground.
-* `Fireflies` - Press [Grip] to summon a firefly for each player in the lobby.
-Release [Grip] to send them flying to their player.
+* `Fireflies` - Press [Trigger] to summon a firefly for each player in the lobby.
+Release [Trigger] to send them flying to their player.
 * `Piggyback` - Allows you to ride other players!
 To mount someone, **have them give a thumbs-up**, and then **grip nearby them**.
 If they **give you a thumbs down** at any point, you'll stop riding them. *Consent is important!*
 * `Telekinesis` - If another player points at you with their grip button pressed, they can pick you up and throw you from afar.